hasannader2040/Automating-Virtual-Machine-Backups-Replication-To-An-Amazon-s3-Bucket/README.md

 ## Purpose
-This project automates the process of backing up critical data from a virtual machine (EC2 Instance) in AWS.
-It includes compressing data, scheduling backups, and replicating backups to an Amazon S3 bucket.
-This project automates the process of backing up critical data from a virtual machine (EC2 Instance) in AWS.
+it automates the process of backing up critical data from a virtual machine (EC2 Instance) in AWS.
 It includes compressing data, scheduling backups, and replicating backups to an Amazon S3 bucket.

 ## Project Context
 This script is designed for system administrators who need to automate and manage data backups in AWS environments.